JosiahParry/valve/README.md

 ### With all that said....

-valve is best suited for light-ish work loads.
+valve is best suited for light to medium sized work loads.
 Each background plumber API will hold their own copy of their R objects.
 So if you are serving a machine learning model that is a GB big, that model will have to be copied into each thread and that can be quickly bloat up your ram.
 So be smart!
 If you have massive objects in your R session, try and reduce the clutter and thin it out.